 By adding a depletion of 10 units, the breakage is deducted from the consumption.

-You’ll then see that the consumption is now 20, instead of 30, and there is no longer a variance.
+The consumption is now 20, instead of 30, and there is no longer a variance.

 You can view every depletion ever entered in your venue by going to the Depletion page on the WISK Web Portal.